mhviet2001/CI-CD-Pipeline-Java/README.md

 CI/CD pipeline with Jenkins includes these tasks:

-- Pull web app source code, Jenkinsfile, Ansible playbook, Ansible inventory to Jenkins Server from GitHub.
+- Pull web app source code, Jenkinsfile, Ansible playbook, Ansible inventory to Jenkins from GitHub.
-- Install & build artifacts with Maven on the Jenkins server.
+- Install & build artifacts with Maven on the Jenkins.
-- Publish artifacts to the Nexus repository in the Nexus server.
+- Publish artifacts to the Nexus repository in the Nexus.
-- Use Ansible to download the latest artifacts in the Nexus repository to the Docker host and deploy them on the Docker container.
+- Use Ansible to download the latest artifacts in the Nexus repository to the Docker and deploy them on the Docker container.

 ## 📖 Project Structure